Bartlesville Radio » News » Visit Bartlesville Named Tourism Organization of Year

 Gus thanked her staff at Visit Bartlesville and the community for being great ambassadors for the area.

-Visit Bartlesville also won Best Overall Marketing Campaign for smaller markets.
-The Pawhuska Chamber of Commerce awon a merit award for the Ben Johnson Museum and Visit Tulsa was named the Tourism Organization of the Year for the larger markets.
+Visit Bartlesville also won a merit award for marketing campaign for smaller markets.
+The Pawhuska Chamber of Commerce won a merit award for the Ben Johnson Museum and Visit Tulsa was named the Tourism Organization of the Year for the larger markets.

 This is the second time Visit Bartlesville has won the Redbud Award for Tourism Organization of the Year for smaller markets.

-Photo courtesy Oklahoma Travel Industry Association
+Photos courtesy Oklahoma Travel Industry Association

 « Back to News